Pic: Humphries Collection

 First wave.
 Fourth aircraft to attack Möhne Dam.
 Mine dropped accurately, causing small breach.
 Aircraft shot down on return flight.

-David Taylor Horsfall was born in Bramley, Yorkshire on 16 April 1920.
+David Taylor Horsfall was born in Bramley, Yorkshire on 16 April 1920, the older of the two sons of Robinson and Emma Horsfall.
 The family moved to Barnsley, and both he and his brother Albert went to Barnsley Grammar School.
-David joined the RAF in 1936 as a boy entrant at the technical apprentice school at RAF Halton.
-He served in groundcrew until 1942.
+David joined the RAF in 1936 as a boy entrant at the No 1 School of Technical Training at RAF Halton.
+He served in ground crew until 1942.

 The Dams Raid was therefore Horsfall’s third operation, and one that they would all have thought had gone well, until they were caught by a burst of flak at the very last moment of real danger.